pantheon-systems/documentation/source/docs/articles/sites/create/importing-a-large-site.md

 ---
 title: Importing a Large Site
-description: Learn how to import a large site into Pantheon outside of the Dashboard.
+description: Learn how to import a large Drupal or WordPress site into Pantheon outside of the Dashboard.
 category:
   - getting-started
   - developing